 MARCH 25, 2015

 Two types of Language.
+A basic grounding in the hemisphere hypothesis, including its significance for understanding the nature of language, which is often thought to be a left hemisphere tool only.
 Language is not only in the LH, although language plays into the hands of the LH.
-Language is two faced.

 3 Articles: mLearning for language teachers